juloasss/DiscoBee/README.md

 ## Contributing to DiscoBee

-I will gladly receive any contribution to the project (I have.. nothing more to say, sorry ;\_; salut)
+I will gladly receive any contribution to the project ♥

 ## Dependencies: